 - fresh cilantro for garnish

 Place the olive oil, onion, garlic, and ground turkey in a large pot and cook over medium heat.

 Once the ground turkey is cooked through, drain off any excess grease.

 Add the diced sweet potato, chicken broth, and spices to the pot.

 Bring to a boil, then reduce heat to medium low.
 Simmer until the sweet potato is tender, about 20 minutes.

-Add the beans.
-Rinse and drain one can of beans, and add them to the pot.
+Rinse and drain one can of black beans, and add them to the pot.
 Add the other can, and its juices to the pot as well.
 Stir.

 With the back of a spoon, mash up some of the sweet potato so that it thickens the broth.

 Cook until the beans are heated through.
-Add more seasoning if desired.
+Add more salt, pepper, or chili powder if desired.